Mariners vs. White Sox Player Props Betting Odds

-The Seattle Mariners visit the Chicago White Sox at Guaranteed Rate Field on Tuesday at 8:10 PM ET.
-Those looking to place a player prop wager can find odds on Julio Rodriguez, Luis Robert and others in this contest.
+The Seattle Mariners visit the Chicago White Sox at Guaranteed Rate Field on Wednesday at 2:10 PM ET.
+Those looking to place a player prop bet can find odds on Luis Robert and others in this matchup.

 Bet on this matchup or its props with BetMGM!